Genesis Lopez Puts Insane Curves On Show In Tiny Cheetah-Print Bikini

 "You have such a nice physique," one individual wrote, following with a single red heart symbol.

-“Looking good babe,” chimed in another admirer, adding numerous kissing-face, fire, and heart-eyes emoji to their comment.
+"Looking good babe," another admirer chimed in, adding numerous kissing-face, fire, and heart-eyes emoji to their comment.

 "Beautiful and perfect," a third fan asserted.

-“Best damn body on the gram, no cap,” praised a fourth user.
+"Best damn body on the gram, no cap," a fourth user praised.

-The stunner has wowed her Instagram fans with more than one breathtaking post this month.
-On January 24, she shared a racy image in which she rocked a teal bikini top and brown thong bottoms, an ensemble that flaunted her insane curves once more.
+The stunner has wowed her Instagram fans with multiple breathtaking posts this month.
+On January 24, she shared a racy image in which she flaunted her insane curves in a teal bikini top and brown thong bottoms.